PXZUpLUK/Reforestation/README.md

-## Why did the chicken get a penalty?
-For fowl play.
+## Every machine in the coin factory broke down all of a sudden without explanation.
+It just doesn’t make any cents.